Efficient Quotients of Non-Commutative Polynomials

 The shift operations are multiplications by powers of $x$, with $\ishift_h p = p x^h$.
 The the expressions involving $k, h, \ell$ and $m$ for shift amounts arise from multiplication by various powers of $x$ at different points in order to compute shorter polynomials when possible.
 Since $x$ commutes with all values, it is possible to accumulate these into single pre- and post- shifts.
-With this in mind, the $R[x]$ operations $+$ and $\cdot$ ultimately compute the polynomial coefficients using the operations of $R$ and the order of the multiplicands in \eqref{eq:algo-step-expression} is exactly that of the Newton Schulz iteration \eqref{eq:newton-schulz-iteration}.
+With this in mind, the $R[x]$ operations $+$ and $\cdot$ ultimately compute the polynomial coefficients using the operations of $R$ and the order of the multiplicands in \eqref{eq:algo-step-expression} is exactly that of the Newton-Schulz iteration \eqref{eq:newton-schulz-iteration}.
 The form of $\Sc{Shinv0}$ above is chosen so that it gives a suitable initial value for non-commutative polynomials.